Activity breakdown

 Post-Production

 Users detail total nights spent in hotels and any meals provided so that the associated impact is added to their footprint as co2e.
-Note that a drink per meal is included automatically.

 Benchmarks & Assumptions